-Following the introduction of the Sunday Trading Act in 1994 there have been no restrictions on shopping hours - apart from Sundays.
-All shops are now able to open without restrictions between Monday and Saturday.
+There have been no restrictions on shopping hours (excluding Sundays) since the Sunday Trading Act 1994.
+All shops are able to open without restrictions between Monday and Saturday.

 Large shops must: